Bishop Cummins Scholars Program

 Reformed Episcopal Seminary has a nearly 140-year tradition of educating men and women for service to the church.
 Throughout its history, RES has striven to ensure that students are able to obtain a seminary education without incurring a substantial financial burden.
 Due to the generosity of our donors, alumni, and trustees, RES is able to offer 100% funding to full-time students pursuing the MDiv, MA, or Certificate in Anglican Studies on campus.
 Information may be obtained by contacting the admissions office: [email protected].

-Summer Course Intensives
+Summer Course Intensive

 June 9, 10, 12, 13: Teaching for Spiritual Formation with Dr Kyle Hughes